Dawn-LX/VidSGG-BIG/README.md

 - Explain the EntiNameEmb and classeme and avg_clsme
 - explain the format of TrajProposal's feature, e.g., traj_classeme = traj_features[:,:,self.dim_feat:]
 - clean up utils_func
+- All scores are truncated to 4 decimal places (not rounded)

 # Data to release
 - I3D feature of VidOR train & val around 6G